callelito/DEMO_Jenkins_PlatformIO/README.md

 * [Download Jenkins](https://www.jenkins.io/download/)
 * [Installing Jenkins](https://www.jenkins.io/doc/book/installing/)

-One caveat is that this server must also run **PlatformIO**. **PlatformIO** is python based and **PlatformIO Remote**  which is the only thing this server will use does not require the ability to compile and run a microcontroller compile suite, e.g. `avrdude`, `avr-gcc` etc.
+One caveat is that this server must also run **PlatformIO**. **PlatformIO** is python based and **PlatformIO Remote**,  which is the only thing this server will use, does not require the ability to compile and run a microcontroller compile suite, e.g. `avrdude`, `avr-gcc` etc.
 Note for example if you run **Jenkins** using their lts docker image it will run on alpine linux.
 At the current time **PlatformIO** cannot download the correct toolchain for atleast the Atmel/Microship chipsets.

 Next you will add the blueocean plugin.
 There is a complete docker image available with Jenkins+Blueocean already setup.
 Just be aware of the caveat above.